 The development of the electrical and electronics industry seems to be continually progressing with the invention of various electronic devices.
 The one device that has to be probably discussed is a Transformer.
-There is a wide range of applications through a transformer and just not with a single type of transformer, scientists have invented various kinds and each one has its own applications and advantages, either in the commercial or real-life scenarios.
+There is a wide range of applications through a transformer and just not with a single type of transformer, scientists have invented various kinds and each one has its own applications and advantages, either in commercial or real-life scenarios.
 So, let’s go have an overview of what a transformer is and what are the various types of transformers?

 What is a Transformer?